 Marketing Strategy for Pet Shops

 Creating an effective marketing strategy for a pet shop doesn't have to cost a paw and a leg.
 In fact, there are a number of creative, low-cost options available.
 All it takes is some imagination, a stick-to-it attitude, old-fashioned common sense, and the ability to think outside the box.

 Make a Great Impression at All Times

-It may also be a good idea to devise a professional and personal mission statement.
+Devise a professional and personal mission statement.
 This will enable you to maintain a specific focus when creating a marketing plan for your pet shop.

 Become the Go-to Pet Expert